-Does your team consider it a privilege to interface with members?
-Or do they cringe and run for cover when a member reaches out?
+Does your team consider it a privilege to interface with your audience?
+Or do they cringe and run for cover when someone reaches out?

-Everyone wants it to be the former, but all too often we hear: “Members are so demanding.”
+Everyone wants it to be the former, but all too often we hear: “Those people are so demanding.”
 “You can never please them.”
-And the most common, “Members just don’t understand.”
+And the most common, “They just don’t understand.”

-Why does this happen, and how can you change your culture if you have members who are perceived as behaving badly?
-And employees who are on the receiving end of that behavior, creating the opinion that members just want to make their jobs difficult?
+Why does this happen, and how can you change your culture if you have audience members who are perceived as behaving badly?
+And employees who are on the receiving end of that behavior, creating the opinion that people just want to make their jobs difficult?

-Five areas to include in your membership engagement strategy
+Five areas to include in your engagement strategy

 Every organization is unique in its own way, with its own challenges and opportunities.
-However, there are five important topics of exploration and discussion that will improve your relationship with members.
-Follow these guidelines and it will become a pleasure for your team to interact with those valuable members!
+Your customer base may be comprised of members, subscribers, donors or “friends.”
+However, there are five important topics of exploration and discussion that will improve your relationship with your audience, no matter what you call them.
+Follow these guidelines and it will become a pleasure for your team to interact with your valuable constituency!

-1—Deliver on the promise you made your members when they joined
+1—Deliver on the promise you made when they signed up

 Sounds so simple, but if your acquisition team isn’t in sync with your benefit delivery team, a chasm can open up.

-Acquisition is all about getting members, certainly.
+Acquisition is all about getting a “YES,” certainly.
 But if the promise doesn’t match the experience, your retention will suffer.

 How realistic is your acquisition pitch?

-- If your portfolio has a lot of discounts, are they truly a good deal for the member?
+- If your portfolio has a lot of discounts, are they truly good deals?

 - Are benefits exclusive, or can they pick up the magazine on the newsstand for less (or read it online at no cost)?